 You will be asked to confirm that you hold copyright in the material being submitted and/or that permissions have been cleared to reproduce any included copyrighted material.
-Authors are responsible for paying any copyright fees.

 The journal accepts only original articles which have not been previously published.
 You will need to clear copyright for any copyrighted material you quote or use, including artwork.
 Please refer to separate PDF (Permissions Guidelines for Authors).
-Articles are accepted for consideration on the understanding that they are not being simultaneously submitted for publication by another journal.